IRI-UW-Bioinformatics/ititer/docs/inference.rst

 Log dilution is standardized to have mean of zero and standard deviation of one for inference.

-Response is left unstandardized to help set priors for `c` and `d`.
+Response is left unstandardized in order to set informative priors for `c` and `d`.
 For instance, it is often known *a priori* that at theoretical minimum or maximum concentrations the response will have some known value.

 Priors
 ------

-Weakly informative priors are used throughout.
+Weakly informative priors are used by default throughout.
 When parameters `a`, `b`, and `c` are fully pooled, they given a prior of :math:`\text{dnorm}(0, 1)`.
-When `a`, `b`, and `c` are partially pooled they are given priors of:
+When `a`, `b`, and `c` are partially pooled across samples, `s`, they are given priors of:

 .. math::